 Located on the beautiful Eureka waterfront across from Woodley Island Marina, the Humboldt Bay Aquatic Center is dedicated to providing aquatic boating recreation and education for the local community.
 The Aquatic Center offers aquatic rentals that include a brief paddling and safety orientation, personal flotation device, wetsuit, splash jacket, paddle, and the watercraft.

 During Family Fun on the Bay, bring the whole family for a paddling excursion along the Eureka waterfront.
-Choose kayaks, canoes, or stand up paddle boards.
-Staff provide a safety talk and instruction to the boats, then cast off into Humboldt Bay!
+Choose kayaks, canoes, or stand up paddleboards.
+Staff provide a safety talk and instruction to the boats, then you're ready to cast off into Humboldt Bay!